Relics (Star Trek: The Next Generation)

 "Relics" is the 130th episode of the syndicated American science fiction television series Star Trek: The Next Generation, the fourth episode of the sixth season.

 Set in the 24th century, the series follows the adventures of the Federation starship USS Enterprise-D. In this episode, while investigating the 75-year-old wreck of a Federation transport vessel, the Enterprise crew discovers Montgomery Scott (James Doohan), the former chief engineer of Captain James T. Kirk's Enterprise, alive in a transporter buffer.

-This episode features a science fiction depiction of the real-world Dyson sphere concept, which was proposed by Freeman Dyson in 1959.
+This episode features a science fiction depiction of the hypothetical Dyson sphere concept, which was proposed by Freeman Dyson in 1959.

 Plot

 The starship Enterprise, responding to a distress call, discovers a nearby Dyson sphere.
 They trace the distress call to the USS Jenolan, a Federation transport ship that has been missing for 75 years, which they find crashed on the sphere's outer shell.
 Commander William Riker, Chief Engineer Geordi La Forge, and Lieutenant Worf transport to the Jenolan while the Enterprise investigates the sphere.
 La Forge discovers that the Jenolans transporter has been jury-rigged to sustain two life signals within its pattern buffer indefinitely, though one has degraded too far to be recovered.
 La Forge reverses the process and restores the remaining signal, which turns out to be former Starfleet officer Captain Montgomery Scott.

 Back aboard the Enterprise, Scott explains that he was only a passenger aboard the Jenolan during his retirement, but when the ship was caught in the Dyson sphere's gravity field, only he and one other officer survived the crash, and Scott had rigged the transporter to try to keep them "alive" until a rescue vessel could arrive.
 After being cleared by Dr. Beverly Crusher, Scott is eager to see the ship's modern technology, but quickly finds that his old knowledge has long been surpassed and his efforts to help are instead getting in the way of normal operations.

-Ordered to leave Engineering by La Forge, Scott heads to Ten Forward, and is dismayed to learn that real alcohol is no longer served on Starfleet ships, having been replaced by 'synthehol', which Scott refuses to drink.
+Ordered to leave Engineering by La Forge, Scott heads to Ten Forward, and is dismayed to learn that real alcohol is no longer served on Starfleet ships, having been replaced by "synthehol", which Scott refuses to drink.
 Lt.
 Commander Data offers him a potent unknown green beverage from Guinan's private stock, which he takes to one of the Enterprises holodecks to recreate the bridge of his old Enterprise.
 Captain Jean-Luc Picard joins Scott to offer encouragement after hearing of his difficulties adjusting to the 24th century, and Scott declares himself a relic of the past.
 Picard reveals the green drink is Aldebaran whiskey that he provided to Guinan, and the two share stories about their careers.